Rewind789/wanderer-obsidian-archive/content/other/quotes.md

 133. “At this point, I’m literally bathing in glue” (a mysterious white substance) - Ethan T

+### Other Highlight Quotes
+1. "I can't make tea because my parents don't let me and I don't have a microwave" - Ethan T

+[Highlight Conversation]

+-*HASS Worksheet, where you had to talk about a place you have been, and talk about the Ecosystems there*-

+"I'm going to do Antarctica" - Luvenia Y
+"Hm...
+This image is too plain...
+I'll draw a polar bear" - Luvenia Y *Proceeds to draw a polar bear, which looks like a rat with diabetes with a Peppa pig tail* "Wait, is it polar bears that live in Antarctica or penguins?" - Luvenia Y *searches it up, polar bears live in the Arctic*
+"Dang it.
+Fine, I'll draw a penguin" - Luvenia Y
+*2 seconds later* "They have ears, right?" - Luvenia Y

 ### Quotes
 1. “Its supposed to be basic but its not being basic” - Seneja W
 2. “…” - Kiefer Y